nichiesystems/uswdocs/src/faq/android/en/privacy/are-users-anonymous-when-transacting-on-scurdex.md

-# Are users anonymous when transacting on Unstoppable?
+# Are users anonymous when transacting on Scurdex?

 For the most part the activity of someone using Scurdex is anonymous but there are many other factors that may affect someone's privacy.